ocaml-gospel/gospel/docs/docs/language/type-specifications.md

    domain. `capacity` is an immutable model of type `int` representing the maximum length of the data-structure, and `contents` is a mutable set representing its contents.
-Note that `Set.t` references a logical set provided by Gospel standard library.
+Note that `Set.t` references a logical set provided by Gospel's [standard library](../stdlib).
 Models do not give any information on the actual implementation of `t`.
  - the last line is a clause denoting a type invariant.
 At all times, values of type `t` should contain less elements that their maximum capacity.

-Types specifications can contain models, invariants, and mutability information.
+Type specifications can contain models, invariants, and mutability information.

 ```ebnf title="Type specification syntax"
 type_specification = type-specification-clause*